 Low frequency electromagnetic signals (from the body or external environment) can open and close cell membrane ion-channel gates.
 This too may effect maintaining the voltage of the cell battery, by helping ions cross the cell membrane.

-(2) Decreases pain and inflammation (by restoring normal cellular transmembrane potentials at an accelerated rate).
+(by restoring normal cellular transmembrane potentials at an accelerated rate)

 Pain is your body's way of alerting you to a problem so that you can address and heal the problem.
 Ideally, the brain produces endorphins, endogenous morphine or other natural opiates, to control or reduce our perception of pain by interacting with the opiate receptors in the brain.
 Endorphins are brain neurotransmitters, which transmit electrical signals within the CNS for an analgesic effect.